metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

 .. note::

-   You can quickly get to the relevant page by running ``cylc cat-log`` from within the :term:`run directory`.
+   You can quickly view the workflow log by running ``cylc cat-log rose-bunch`` .

 In the Cylc Review jobs page for your suite you should be presented with a page containing a single row for the ``lander`` task, from which you can